Novalnet-AG/orocommerce-payment-integration-novalnet/README.md

 # NOVALNET PAYMENT INTEGRATION FOR OROCOMMERCE
 Novalnet’s Payment Plugin ensures simple and secure integration of payments and payment services for OroCommerce shops, allowing shop owners to automate the entire payment process from checkout till collection.

 ## Integration requirements
 Novalnet merchant account is required for using this Novalnet Payment Gateway for OroCommerce.
-The plugin is available for the 4.1.* version in the following languages: EN & DE.
+The plugin is available for the 4.2.0 version in the following languages: EN & DE.

-## Advanced functions for payment processing
+## Advanced functions of OroCommerce payment bundle
--	Easy configuration of international and local payment methods
+  - Easy configuration for all payment methods
--	One PCI DSS certified payment platform for all payment operations
+  - One platform for all relevant payment types and related services
+  - Complete automation of all payment processes
--	Credit Card with 3D Secure
+  - Secure SSL-encoded gateways
+  - More than 50 fraud prevention modules integrated to prevent risk in real-time
--	Comprehensive fraud management solution with more than 60 supported modules
+  - Effortless configuration of risk management with fraud prevention
--	Secure SSL encoded gateways
+  - Comprehensive affiliate system with automated split conversion of transaction on revenue sharing
--	On-hold transaction configuration for payments that exceed the pre-defined limit
+  - Dynamic subscription and member management for recurring payments
--	Setting a time limit for orders & automatic order cancellation when time limit is exceeded
--	Responsive templates
+  - No PCI DSS certification required when using our payment module
+  - Real-time monitoring of the transaction flow from the checkout to the receivables
+  - Multilevel claims management with integrated handover to collection and various export functions for the accounting
+  - Automated e-mail notification function concerning payment status reports
+  - Clear real-time overview and monitoring of payment status
+  - Automated bookkeeping report in XML, SOAP, CSV, MT940

 For detailed documentation and other technical inquiries, please send us an email at <a href="mailto:technic@novalnet.de"> technic@novalnet.de </a>

-## Integrated payment methods
+## Integrated payment methods for OroCommerce payment bundle
 -	Direct Debit SEPA
 -	Credit Card (3D Secure & non 3D Secure)
 -	Invoice